-Review of Policies and Procedures
+1. Review of policies and procedures

-When carrying out the review the Auditor will assess whether the Firm’s AML policies and procedures meet the requirements of the MLR.
+When carrying out the review the auditor will assess whether the firm’s AML policies and procedures meet the requirements of the MLR.

-The Auditor will use a list/table of each specific regulation and check this against the Firm’s AML policies and procedures to confirm whether or not the Firm has met that requirement.
+The auditor will use a list/table of each specific regulation and check this against the firm’s AML policies and procedures to confirm whether or not the firm has met that requirement.

-As part of the Audit the Auditor should test the knowledge, understanding and application of the Firm’s processes.
+As part of the audit the auditor should test the knowledge, understanding and application of the firm’s processes.
 This is normally tested through staff interviews and matter file reviews.

-Interviewing staff will help the Auditor assess the staff’s knowledge and understanding of money laundering, money laundering red flags and the firm’s processes.
+Interviewing staff will help the auditor assess the staff’s knowledge and understanding of money laundering, money laundering red flags and the firm’s processes.

-The Auditor will carry out a review of files and assess whether the matters comply with the Firm’s AML policies and procedures.
+The auditor will carry out a review of files and assess whether the matters comply with the firm’s AML policies and procedures.

-The Auditor may also request to review some closed files.
-Reviewing a closed matter will assist the Auditor in assessing whether there was on-going monitoring of risk and whether the completion instructions to accounts included information as to risk.
+The auditor may also request to review some closed files.
+Reviewing a closed matter will assist the auditor in assessing whether there was on-going monitoring of risk and whether the completion instructions to accounts included information as to risk.

-The Audit Report
+3. The Audit Report

-The Audit will result in a written report on whether:
+The audit will result in a written report on whether:

-- The Firm’s risk assessment and AML policies, controls and procedures comply with the minimum requirements of the MLR.
+- The firm’s risk assessment and AML policies, controls and procedures comply with the minimum requirements of the MLR.

-- Changes which are required as a result of deficiencies identified (if any)
+- Changes which are required as a result of deficiencies identified (if any).

-The Audit report should:
+The audit report should:

-- Set out the law (what specific regulations of the MLR were checked against)
+- Set out the law (what specific regulations of the MLR were checked against).

 - Explain what was examined for that specific regulation.

 - Document findings of areas of compliance and non-compliance as well as identifying areas for recommended improvement in behaviour and practice.
-It should be made clear which areas the Firm is compliant, non-compliant or partially compliant.
+It should be made clear which areas the firm is compliant, non-compliant or partially compliant.

-- Include an indication of where there are potential failings and a recommended course of action
+- Include an indication of where there are potential failings and a recommended course of action.

-The Firm should conduct a review following an implementation period to establish compliance with the recommendations.
-As part of the review the Auditor will be assessing whether the recommendations have been carried out and whether there is any evidence to show whether they are effective.
+The firm should conduct a review following an implementation period to establish compliance with the recommendations.
+As part of the review the auditor will be assessing whether the recommendations have been carried out and whether there is any evidence to show whether they are effective.